 Visual artist and filmmaker Lamia Joreige uses archival documents and elements of fiction to reflect on the construction of historical narratives and the relationship between individual stories and collective memory.
 Rooted in the experience of her native Lebanon, her practice explores the possibilities of representing the Lebanese wars and their aftermath, particularly in Beirut.

-Joreige’s work was exhibited internationally including at Mori Art Museum, Tokyo, Japan (2012); Tate Modern, London (2011); MATHAF, Doha, Qatar (2010); Carpenter Center for the Visual Arts, Harvard University, Cambridge, USA (2010); Sharjah Biennial (2009); International Center for Photography, New York (2008); Venice Biennale (2007); Modern Art Oxford, UK (2005); Townhouse Gallery, Cairo, Egypt (2005); Musée Nicéphore Niépce, Chalon-sur-Saône, France (2003) and Home Works Forum, Beirut (2003, 2008).
+Joreige’s work has been exhibited internationally at Sharjah Biennial 13 (2017); musée Nicéphore Niépce, Chalon-sur-Saône, France (2016); Centre Georges Pompidou, Paris (2015); New Museum, New York (2014); Sharjah Biennial 11 (2013); San Francisco Museum of Modern Art (2012); Mori Art Museum, Tokyo (2012); Tate Modern, London (2011); Mathaf: Arab Museum of Modern Art, Doha (2010); Carpenter Center for the Visual Arts, Harvard University, Cambridge, US (2010); Sharjah Biennial 9 (2009); International Center for Photography, New York (2008); Venice Biennale (2007); Modern Art Oxford, UK (2005); Townhouse Gallery, Cairo (2005); musée Nicéphore Niépce, Chalon-sur-Saône, France (2003) and Home Works Forum, Beirut (2003, 2008).

-This person was part of Sharjah Biennial 11 and 13
+This person was part of Sharjah Biennial 9, 11 and 13.